 Subjects of State, Labours of Love is a two-chapter film by artist filmmaker Rhea Storr.

-Shot on 16mm film, Subjects of State, Labours of Love presents an intimate portrait of Caribbean Associations in 1980’s Wolverhampton, and present-day Sheffield African and Caribbean Community Association, SADACCA.
+Shot on 16mm film, Subjects of State, Labours of Love presents an intimate portrait of Caribbean Associations in 1980’s Wolverhampton to the present day, and Sheffield African and Caribbean Community Association, SADACCA.

 Presented as an immersive multi-channel video installation and exhibition at Site Gallery, this body of work captures the shared joys, celebrations, struggles, oppressions and complexities experienced by Caribbean heritage communities.